-In Poland written consent of a child's statutory representative is required.
-If the child is over 16, his/her consent is also required.
-If these declarations contradict, a Court decision is required.
+In Poland written consent of a minor's statutory representative is required.
+If the minor is over 16, their consent is also required.
+If these declarations contradict, court decision is required.

-In France, no provision specifically addresses the consent of the child in psychiatry, as the law does not set an age and uses vague concepts such as "maturité" ("maturity"), "l'aptitude à exprimer son opinion" ("the ability to express his or her opinion"), etc.15.
-As such, consent must be sought but is not a requirement for admission of the child16.
+In France, no provision specifically addresses the consent of the minor in psychiatry, as the law does not set an age and uses vague concepts such as "maturité" ("maturity"), "l'aptitude à exprimer son opinion" ("the ability to express his or her opinion"), etc.15.
+As such, consent must be sought but is not a requirement for admission of the minor16.